 The flu can cause you to feel tired and drained, particularly when your joints are aching, your nose is streaming, and you have a headache.
 These symptoms often appear at the start of the flu episode and may precede other symptoms.
 In addition, fatigue can linger for weeks after all other symptoms have cleared.

 Fatigue is common with the flu.
-This is not the usual tiredness after a night of poor sleep, or weakness muscle weakness associated with an unusually intense bout of exercise, but a feeling of complete exhaustion.
+This is not the usual tiredness after a night of poor sleep or muscle weakness associated with an unusually intense bout of exercise, but a feeling of complete exhaustion.
 It is common when suffering from the flu, and for the few weeks after other symptoms have eased.

 This is because your immune system has to employ much of its energy into fighting off the flu virus.
 White blood cells are diverted from their usual job of keeping your muscle fibres and joints repaired and healthy, to fighting off the virus, meaning that you quickly lose strength in your muscles, leaving you less able to stand and move.